realityexpander/How_to_program_from_ground_up/04-DataStructures.md

     TAIL["TAIL= End pointer"] -->|points to | E

 ### Map (or "Hash Table", "Hash Map", "Dictionary", "Associative Array") <a name="map"></a>
+    - ### BIG IDEA - A way to represent a "mapping" of "keys" to "values" in memory, where each "key" is unique and "points to" a specific "value".

+  - Mapping is very common in computers, like looking up a person's number in a phone book, or looking up a word in a dictionary.
   - A "Map" is a data structure to represent a "mapping" of "keys" to values.
   - A "key" is a value that represents the label to "look-up" another value.
     - This is called "mapping" or "associating" the key with a specific value.